10 Important Steps to Market Your Mobile App

 6. Leverage social media, but make it real

 There’s two reasons to create a good social buzz around your app:

 It's sometimes hard to trust the authority of someone you don't know.
 The oft-cited anonymity of the internet can make comments posted about an app hard to trust… After all, it could be the developer themself posting.

 With social media, when your friend likes a restaurant or a movie, you can be pretty sure it's actually them who's doing it.

 A like, tweet or +1 is just as valuable as a review or ad, especially if your app has a social component.

 Try to engage in conversations with your potential customers, don't just spam links on Twitter or Facebook.
-Visibility is great, but getting people interested at the same time is key.
+Visibility is great, but getting people interested and, more importantly, returning again and again is key.

 The best thing about having these real conversations is that you're providing content for socially-tested search terms.
 As Google continues to refine its algorithms, this is going to be just as important as effective content marketing for SEO.

 The great thing about review sites is that you feel like you're getting an honest opinion rather than an advertising spiel.

 Check out some of the following review sites and get some opinion floating around your app: